 As a field, the study of the brain and nervous system shows us that every new thought and action can create new connections between neurons.
 This is incredibly empowering.
 It means that no matter your age or how ingrained your habits feel, you have the built-in capacity to create new patterns of thinking and behaving.
 You can literally change your mind.

-How Your Brain Builds New Habits
+How to Retrain Your Brain to Build Better Habits

 Your brain builds habits by creating and strengthening neural pathways.
 Think of these pathways like trails in a forest.
 The first time you walk a new path, it’s rough and requires a lot of effort.
 But the more you travel it, the more defined and easier it becomes to follow.
 Eventually, it becomes a well-worn road that you can take automatically.